statelyai/xstate/docs/guides/transitions.md

 External transitions _will_ exit and reenter the state node in which the transition is defined.
 In the above example, the parent `word` state node (the root state node) will have its `exit` and `entry` actions executed on its transitions.

-By default, transitions are external, but any transition can be made external by explicitly setting `{ internal: false }` on the transition.
+By default, transitions are internal, but any transition can be made external by explicitly setting `{ internal: false }` on the transition.

 ```js {4-7}
 // ...